dyarleniber/notes/notes/React.md

 React Redux now includes its own useSelector and useDispatch Hooks that can be used instead of connect.

-- useSelector is analogous to connect’s mapStateToProps.
-You pass it a function that takes the Redux store state and returns the pieces of state you’re interested in.
+- useSelector is analogous to connect's mapStateToProps.
+You pass it a function that takes the Redux store state and returns the pieces of state you're interested in.

-- useDispatch replaces connect’s mapDispatchToProps but is lighter weight.
-All it does is return your store’s dispatch method so you can manually dispatch actions.
+- useDispatch replaces connect's mapDispatchToProps but is lighter weight.
+All it does is return your store's dispatch method so you can manually dispatch actions.

 Example using connect: